Carbon Nanotube And Kevlar Interchangeable For Main Motor Friction Clutch Shaft Setup

 Sticky motor bells can occur when the clamping by hand is too strong and harsh, or it can be due to shorted motor terminals by the PWM frequency off option of the ESC or just the ESC's unmodifiable programming, as discussed in the video linked by the right picture.
 If not carefully monitored, clamping too firmly is common in friction fitting.
 The motors are rated at 1 kg lift, so there is no thrust/axial bearing.
 Strong hands can easily clamp at 100kg, such as in bar exercises and chin-ups.
 When it occurs, it has the same sticky feel as the ESC shorted terminal feel when turning the main rotor with fingers.
 Just pull out the shaft a bit to loosen it up.

-Kevlar insert installation process cuts the material about half of the time.
-So, each installation takes about 2 trials.
+Kevlar insert installation process cuts the material less than half of the time.
+So, each installation takes 1 or 2 tries.
 Carbon nanotube inserts reduce the failure rate by about half because they are notoriously hard to cut and trim, but delivery has a lead time of at least 1 week in addition to shipping time.
 In the video on the right, a 5-yard sample is purchased from Dexmat for about 20-30 USD.
 The carbon nanotube threads are so thin and slippery and slip in between the scissoring blades, even when the thread is under good tension.
 It took strong tension and repeated scissoring, about 10 times, to fully sever it.
 The same pair of office scissors cut clean Kevlar strings with single scissoring every time without exception.
 This Dexmat product is more slippery than anything ordinary people can experience.

 Carbon nanotubes require the same cleaning of the work surface as Kevlar inserts.
 In the picture below on the left with 50 tows (filaments), the lower shaft bore hole's sharp edge severed the threads.
 The test to determine the required number of insert strands is the same as the Kevlar insert.
 In the particular motor bell, 50 tows were too loose, and 80 tows were too tight.

-Prototype Production
+Prototype | Production | |

-PartCC3D Atom HGLRC F722 Zeus Mini
+Part | CC3D Atom | HGLRC F722 Zeus Mini |

-ComponentNeeds a 5-V power supply 5V power supply built-in
+Component | Needs a 5-V power supply | 5V power supply built-in |

-SolderingNeeds wire tapping 5V and 10V outlets on-board
+Soldering | Needs wire tapping | 5V and 10V outlets on-board |

 During the prototype build with flight computer CC3D, for the 5-V power supply, the 1.25mm-pitch connector that came with the buck converter had a current rating of 1A, sufficient with power tapping by servos plus a Full HD camera system (either Raspberry Pi or Runcam Thumb consumes less than 0.38A or 0.28A, respectively, and an analog camera with its video transmission have 0.5A extra current).
 The vendors often mistakenly label the Molex Picoblade 1.25 mm-pitch connectors as JST connectors.
 Here, the actual trade name is used throughout this build.
 In the following video, the current is measured on the power output of the buck converter, which powers 3 servos, a 70mA CC3D flight computer, and the 30mA 2.4GHz RF receiver.

 When the servos were idle, the specification said each servo consumed 15mA, and indeed, the current reading was 145mA, with the flight computer consuming 70mA and the receiver consuming 30mA, 70+30+15*3=145.
-During bursts of heavy loading of servos, the reading is slightly higher than 250mA, an average of 220mA.
-The production flight computer and RF receivers did not use the 5-V power supply.
-So the unplanned current budget, for the prototype build, is 1A - (220mA - 70mA) = 850mA (4.25W) for all power consumption from/with the flight computer board, excluding the servos and the RF control receiver.
+During bursts of heavy loading of servos, the reading is slightly higher than 250mA, averaging no more than 250mA.
+So, the servos need a 250-(70+30)=150 mA budget on 5V.

-As pictured above on the right, when tying a knot, make 2 same-orientation ties first because the 2 same-orientation loops allow adjusting length with slip.
+The ESCs need to be naked for maximum cooling.
+Without this maximum cooling, ESCs overheat in summer as shown in the video below on the right.
+For both the prototype and production builds, to start the dual ESC build, remove the original wraps using cuticle scissors to open them from the sides of the ESC circuit board before assembly.
+When tying a knot, make 2 same-orientation ties first because the 2 same-orientation loops allow adjusting length with slip.
 A 3rd loop should be a reverse orientation to lock the length, and then a 4th knot reverses the orientation again to double-secure the tie.
 The Kevlar string should snag the ESC by the electronic components.
+In the right picture, 2cm x 2mm clear mounting tapes sandwich the 3 solder points.

 Power GPS With Flight Computer USB Port For "Warm-Up"